Nakshatra

-The 27 Nakshatras symbols give us strong insights into human behavior and their potential.
-From the swift Horse’s head of Ashwini Nakshatra to the sensitive Deer’s Head of Mrigashira, these symbols resonate with specific personality traits, challenges and aspirations, offering a unique lens through which to understand ourselves.
-Lets see the signs and traits:
+The 27 Nakshatra Symbols give us strong insights into human behavior and their potential.
+From the swift Horse’s head of Ashwini Nakshatra Symbols to the sensitive Deer’s Head of Mrigashira, these symbols resonate with specific personality traits, challenges and aspirations, offering a unique lens through which to understand ourselves.
+Lets see the signs and traits

 Symbol – Horse’s Head.
 They are courageous, sharp-minded, assertive and take the initiative.